-In the plug-in instance dialog / Plug-In Settings tab you can specify the IP address to listen for HTTP requests on, the default redirect URL, and the host names to redirect:
+In the plug-in instance dialog / Plug-In Settings tab you can specify the protocols, IP address and ports to listen for HTTP requests on, the default redirect URL, and the host names to redirect:

 When you click the first "Set..." button, you can specify how your computer is connected to the Internet and with what IP addresses.
 It is important that you select the correct connection type as this affects the DNS records served by the plug-in (see below):

 Host name redirection is configured in the following dialog: